 Meanwhile, protests in capitals across the world by the Tamil diaspora continue.
 In London, a student protester Siva told TamilNet.

 “The whole world is now well aware of the plight of the Tamils under the chauvinistic Sinhala-dominated Sri Lankan state.
 Hundreds of Tamils being massacred or starving to death each week, Sri Lanka’s slow genocide has is accelerating.
 Yet the continued inaction by some powerful states, while other states support Sri Lanka, is allowing this to continue.”

 “what is needed right now is action by the international community, not merely words of sympathy.”

 Photograph taken on May 6th 2009 inside the No Fire Zone.

 A US State Department report says that on the 6th of May,

 A local source reported that the remaining hospital facilities were continually hit by SLA shelling, even though their locations had been carefully reported to the government.

-Mano Ganesan, a current Sri Lankan government minister, also responded to a statement from the UNP’s Palitharanga Bandara who called for the continued use of heavy weapons, including inside the No Fire Zone, where tens of thousands of Tamil civilians were sheltering.
+Mano Ganesan, the leader of the Democratic People's Front (DPF), also responded to a statement from the UNP’s Palitharanga Bandara who called for the continued use of heavy weapons, including inside the No Fire Zone, where tens of thousands of Tamil civilians were sheltering.

 “News from Vanni show that heavy weapons are being used in the war on the ‘safe zone’ in Vanni,” he said.